zlockewtg/RLinf/README.md

 **RLinf is fast with:**

-- Automatic online-scaling mechanism: GPU switching within 1 second.
+- Online Scaling Strategy: dynamically scales training resources, with GPU switching performed within seconds.
 - Auto-scheduling Strategy: automatically selects the most suitable execution mode based on the training workload.
 - Improves efficiency by 20-40% while preserving the on-policy property of RL algorithms.